 - Some of the fourth generation Pokémon have this as a gender difference.

 - The Ralts line, where the male-only Gallade has darker green hair than the more feminine-but both gendered Kirlia and Gardevoir (Ralts averts this by having a gender-neutral appearance).

 - Meowstic, where males are primarily dark blue but have white accents while females are white with dark blue accents.

 Deity and Fantastical and Mythical Creature Examples

-- The dragon siblings from Danny Phantom are an example.
-In their dragon forms, Dora the Dragon Goast (the sister) is light blue, and her older brother, Prince Aragon is black.
+- Danny Phantom: The dragon siblings.
+In their dragon forms, Dora the Dragon Goast (the sister) is light blue, and her older brother, Prince Aragon, is black.
 The dragons have a human-ghost form too, but they don't count as examples in that form.